Simple Domain Generalization Methods are Strong Baselines for Open Domain Generalization: Application and Extension of DG Methods to ODG

 \section{Application and Extension of DG Methods to ODG}

-This section describes how a classification model trained by DG methods detects unknown classes.
-Then, we introduce the extended methods of simple DG methods, CORAL and MMD, by simply incorporating ensemble learning, Dir-mixup data extension, and knowledge distillation used in DAML.
+This section describes how a classification model trained by the DG methods detects unknown classes in \ref{sec:detect_unknown_class}.
+Subsequently, we introduce the extended methods of the simple DG methods, CORAL and MMD, by incorporating ensemble learning, Dir-mixup data extension, and knowledge distillation used in DAML in \ref{sec:extension-CORAL-MMD}.